YatriGor/Instagram-Automation-using-Python/README.md

 1. Clone the repository to your local machine.
 2. Install the `instabot` library using pip.
 3. Customize the script with your own Instagram credentials and the actions you want to automate.

-## Code Explanation

-The script performs the following tasks:

-1. **Login**: Logs into your Instagram account using the provided username and password.

-2. **Follow User**: Follows a user specified by their username.

-3. **Upload Photo**: Uploads a photo to your Instagram account from the specified file path.

-4. **Unfollow User**: Unfollows a user specified by their username.

-5. **Send Messages**: Sends a direct message to one or more specified users.

-6. **Retrieve Followers**: Retrieves a list of followers and prints their information.

-7. **Retrieve Following**: Retrieves a list of users you are following and prints their information.